Faraz7869/ML-LinearRegression-Salary/README.md

 ```

 ***
- ### You can either run SalaryMl.py or predict-salary.py to predict the output .
-The first uses python code and the other loads the model for the same.
+ ### SalaryMl file predicts the salary.
+In addition it creates a model, which when loaded in predict-salary.py can also be used to predict the output.
+ ### Choose any of the method to predict the output.